iPollo G1 vs iPollo V2H

 Frequently Asked Questions

-Is the iPollo G1 or iPollo V2H more profitable?
+Which makes more money, the iPollo G1 or the iPollo V2H?

 At the current BTC price and a $0.10/kWh electricity rate, the iPollo V2H is more profitable at $-1.14/day compared to $-6.72/day for the iPollo G1.
 Profitability depends heavily on your electricity rate — use the selector above to calculate with your actual costs.